Olympus Stylus 1 Review

 I found the Olympus Stylus 1 to be quite comfortable in the hand, the contoured grip on the front and curved thumb rest on the back make for a very secure hold on the camera, and the shutter button is well-placed for one-hand shooting.
 (Slightly close to the edge of the camera, but I still found it pretty comfortable to use.)

 The rear-panel LCD on the Stylus 1 has a few more dots than its predecessors (1,040K dots vs 921K), not enough more that you'll be able to notice any difference.
 (And plenty, really for a rear-panel display.)
 The newly-added EVF sports 1.44 million dots, enough that, while you can see pixels around text displays, they're far from obtrusive.
-The view through the EVF is also quite wide, dioptric adjustment range good, and eye relief decent, although I still had to press my eyeglasses against the viewfinder eyepiece a bit to see the whole frame.
+The view through the EVF is also quite wide, dioptric adjustment range good (-4 to +2m-1), and eye relief decent (18mm from rear lens surface), although I still had to press my eyeglasses against the viewfinder eyepiece a bit to see the whole frame.
 The viewfinder optics also appear to be well-corrected, producing a sharp image corner to corner, with very little chromatic aberration to boot.

 With the addition of the EVF housing, the flash moves under the hot shoe, opening space on the left side of the camera for the mode dial, thereby making room just to the right of the EVF housing for a new control wheel as well.
 As with the XZ-2, the Stylus 1 also sports a control ring around the base of the lens, that can be used to control various camera functions, depending on the exposure mode you're in and how you've configured its operation in Custom Menu B. Options for the front and top dials are a little limited, mainly confined to choosing between things like program shift or exposure compensation, or which function is assigned to which dial (a/b, b/a, both a, both b) and the like.
 In some modes, you can chose between exposure compensation for ambient light or flash exposure.

-While the Olympus Stylus 1 has a number of user-configurable buttons, the control options aren't quite as rich as those of some other high-end point-and-shoots, such as the Sony RX100/RX100II.
+While the Olympus Stylus 1 has a number of user-configurable buttons, the control options aren't quite as rich as those of some other high-end point-and-shoots, such as the Sony RX100/RX100M2.
 Any of 9 different functions can be assigned to the Fn1 button, while a total of 14 are available for Fn2.
 The way Fn2 works is interesting, though, in some ways making up for a lack of greater options.
 Rather than assigning a single function to it, you get to choose which and how many of the palette of 14 are available.
 Pressing the Fn2 button multiple times cycles through the set of functions you've assigned to it, so you can access up to 14 functions fairly rapidly just by pressing the button multiple times.
 The camera remembers which function you adjusted last, and drops you into the sequence at that position, but if you want to access the previous function in the rotation, you have to press the Fn2 button up to 13 times.
 (In what seems to me to be an obvious miscue or missed opportunity, the front control ring and top control dial both operate to select the setting for the current option, vs letting you scroll to the previous or next option in the series.
-This could obviously be fixed with a firmware change, which we'd like to see, hopefully even before the camera ships.)
+This could obviously be fixed with a firmware change -- here's hoping Olympus releases one in the near future.)

-Pressing the OK button in record mode takes you to a Quick menu of items displayed along the right side of the LCD screen, arranged in two sets of 7 each.
+Pressing the OK button in standby mode takes you to a Quick menu of items (Live Guide) displayed along the right side of the LCD screen, arranged in two sets of 7 each.
 Here, the front and top control dials work as you'd hope, with one selecting between options, and the other choosing settings within each option.
+Note as well that you can also activate Olympus' Super Control Panel from the menu, which allows the OK button to bring this up in lieu of the Live Guide menu items.
+Once you have the SCP activated, you can then use the "info" button to toggle back and forth between the SCP and Live Guides, which is very useful.

 As with the XZ-2, the Olympus Stylus 1's Mode dial has two custom setting options, which will preserve any settings adjustments made when in that mode previously.
 This lets you configure two custom setups and then switch between them rapidly.
 (An example use case would be to have separate indoor and outdoor setups if you were at a wedding or family event, with activities both outdoors in the sun and indoors in more subdued lighting.)